maboss-bkmc/MaBoSS/README.md

 ### Environment

-Go to the directory of MaBoSS-env-2.0 and perform:
+Go to the directory of MaBoSS and perform:

     source MaBoSS.env